Chancellor Gorkon: I offer a toast. The undiscovered country...the future.

 - The Ferengi on Deep Space Nine enjoy various human foods.
 Rom loves sausage and pancakes.
 Nog enjoys Root Beer.
 Quark disapproves of it, calling it a "cloying, bubbly, sickly sweet force bent on corrupting the core of Ferengi culture," but admits that if you drink enough of it, you come to enjoy it.
 He notes that this is precisely the case with the Federation.

-- One minor plot arc in DS9 has Garak exploring Shakespeare's Julius Caesar.
+- One minor plot arc in Star Trek: Deep Space Nine has Garak exploring Shakespeare's Julius Caesar.
 Initially, he finds it to pretty much be a farce, as his own Cardassian culture (which is much more reptilian in nature) features betrayals as a matter of course, and the fact that Caesar couldn't figure out that Brutus was the betrayer until the assassination itself bewildered Garak.
 He later revised his opinion, however, as he gained more understanding for the culture that produced the work.

 - Vulcans, or at least Spock, seem to have a working knowledge of Earth history.
 In Star Trek VI: The Undiscovered Country, Spock quoted an old Vulcan proverb: "Only Nixon can go to China."

 - Saturday Night Live's Coneheads are fond of American culture, and humanity in general, to the point of pretending that Earth has an incredibly powerful defense laser network and faking their own death so as to stay here instead of invading.
 Their daughter, on the other hand, was born and raised here, and she absolutely hates her parent's homeworld.

 - They especially like beer, which they drink a six-pack of at a time.

 - In the film, the immigration officer's sycophantic assistant ends up stranded on their homeworld as a slave.
-Once he's assured that Earth is no longer at risk, he's extremely enthusiastic about helping the evil alien overlord manage his schedule.
+He seems to be very comfortable in his new role as sycophantic assistant to the alien overlord.